Marco4413/Pulsar/docs/LANGUAGE.md

 > It's like function definitions but without the `*` in front of it and the arguments within the parentheses.

-**If two functions have the same name, the most-recent one is used.**
+**If two functions have the same name, the most-recent redefinition is used.**

 ### Function Naming